-Find out whether you have poor credit — and how to fix it — to position yourself for lending approvals.
+Find out whether you have poor credit — and how to fix it — to position yourself for better interest rates and terms.

 Your credit report is a detailed record of your credit history that can affect your borrowing approval, the rates and terms you’re offered and how lenders view your overall financial health.

-But even with your report in hand, it can be difficult to discern where you fall in the credit landscape.
+But even with your report in hand, it can be difficult to figure out where you fall in the different ranges of credit.
 We walk you though what it means to have poor credit, how you can find out if you have bad credit and what can you do about improving your financial standing.

 What is “bad credit”?